Female: Etymology and usage

+For several centuries, using the word female as a noun was considered more respectful than calling her a woman or a lady and was preferred for that reason; however, by 1895, the linguistic fashion had changed, and female was often considered disparaging, usually on the grounds that it grouped humans with other animals.
+In the 21st century, the noun female is primarily used to describe non-human animals, to refer to biologically female humans in an impersonal technical context (e.g., "Females were more likely than males to develop an autoimmune disease"), or to impartially include a range of people without reference to age (e.g., girls) or social status (e.g., lady).
+As an adjective, female is still used in some contexts, particularly when the sex of the person is relevant, such as female athletes or to distinguish a male nurse from a female one.

-Biological sex is conceptually distinct from gender, although they are often treated interchangeably.
+Biological sex is conceptually distinct from gender, although they are often used interchangeably.
 The adjective female can describe a person's sex or gender identity.

 The word can also refer to the shape of connectors and fasteners, such as screws, electrical pins, and technical equipment.
 Under this convention, sockets and receptacles are called female, and the corresponding plugs male.

 Defining characteristics

-Females produce ova, the larger gametes in a heterogamous reproduction system, while the smaller and usually motile gametes, the spermatozoa, are produced by males.
+Females produce ova, the usually larger gametes in a heterogamous reproduction system, while the smaller and usually motile gametes, the spermatozoa, are produced by males.
 Generally, a female cannot reproduce sexually without access to the gametes of a male, and vice versa, but in some species females can reproduce by themselves asexually, for example via parthenogenesis.